pynufft/pynufft/README.md

 Please use Python3.
 PyNUFFT has been tested with Python3.4.
 However, it should work with Python3.5-3.6.

-### New in version 0.3.3.3
+### New in version 0.3.3.7

-New in version 0.3.3.3

-Note: The Heterogeneous System Architecture (HSA) version has superseded pure GPU version (pynufft_gpu.py), which will be removed from the source.

-A variety of nonlinear solvers are provided, including conjugate gradient method (cg), L1 total-variation ordinary least square (L1TVOLS), and L1 total-variation least absolute deviation (L1TVLAD).

-The CPU version also supports other nonlinear solvers (which belong to Scipy), e.g. lsmr, lsqr, gmr, cg, bicgstab, bicg, cgs, gmres, and lgmres.

-(Experimentally) Supports multi-dimensional transform and reconstruction.
+Version 0.3.3.7 is a bug-fixed version.

+Toeplitz is removed from the NUFFT_cpu and NUFFT_gpu to avoid the MemoryError.

 ### Summary